West End F.C. (Glasgow): Colours

 The club's colours were originally given as white and blue.
 By 1874 the colours had changed to amber & black; from 1876 they were given as orange and black, but may have been the same kit.

 Ground

 The cricket club moved into Burnbank Park in 1873, just before forming the football section; Blythswood F.C. also played cricket there, and adopted football in August 1873, which may have been an influence on West End doing so the same month.
 One early difficulty the club had was that it had leased its cricket pitch to the Glasgow Academicals for rugby before taking up football, so could not use it during its first season.
-It was however able to use it from the 1874–85 season.
+It was however able to use it from the 1874–75 season.

-From the 1876–77 season, the club moved to Avenue Park in Cowlairs.
+From the 1875–76 season, the club moved to Avenue Park in Cowlairs, with Rangers taking over at Burnbank; a consequence was that the cricket section wound up.